dhval/WSS_X509Client/README.md

 - endpoint : The webservice url
 - client certificate/key : Used to sign the SOAP Body
+- base path : Directory where all files reside, ending with '/'
 - certificate password : The password for the client key
 - server certificate : Validate server certificate before establishing TLS session.
 - source xml : The XML request that will be wrapped in SOAP Body.